Data is the lifeblood of your business. How do you protect it?

 Weak passwords are at the heart of the rise in cyber theft, causing 76% of data breaches.
 Adopt strong passwords, 8 + alphanumeric characters.

-These measures protect against a wide array of cyber-attacks.
+These data loss prevention measures protect against a wide array of cyber-attacks.
 However, because threats like ransomware are always evolving, security solutions are just one part of an effective defense strategy.
 You also need solutions in place that enable you to return to operations quickly if you do suffer a cyber-attack.
 Data protection technologies are an essential second layer of defense against cybercrime.

 Controlled Access to Data